 General news and features

-You can find the rest of this story in the print or online e-edition.
+For the rest of this story see our print or online editions.

 Commissioner Robert Jones signed the proclamation on April 4 declaring April as Prevent Child Abuse month.
 Surrounding Mr. Jones were supporters and service providers working on the problem of child abuse in Pickens County.

 Pickens County Progress Sports Columnist Tommy Gartrell